CMayo64/Advanced_Database_Systems_Assignment/README.md

 # Advanced_Database_Systems_Assignment
-In order to run the app in the command line, you must first download the keroku CLI.
-Here is a link to download the heroku CLI: https://devcenter.heroku.com/articles/heroku-cli .
+In order to run the project in the command line, you must first download the heroku CLI.
+Here is a link to download the heroku CLI: https://devcenter.heroku.com/articles/heroku-cli.
 Once you have downloaded the heroku CLI you can then login into heroku there using the command "heroku login".